 In London breakfast is a substantial meal whereas breakfast in Paris is so little you yearn for lunch, which in France happens to be the most important meal of the day.
 There is a saying: Parisians only think of two things, lunch and dinner.
 One of the biggest differences between London and Paris is the rhythm of eating.
 In London or New York you can eat dinner most of the day.
 In Paris you eat a three-course lunch at noon while restaurants do not open for dinner until 8.00.
 Also, it is imperative to book a table in advance.
 This is because dinner service is shorter and you show respect for the restaurant.

-What is truly unique about the French meal lies in the attitude towards eating.
+What is truly unique about the French meal, and what I love, lies in the attitude towards eating.
 A meal in France is a collective act of sharing: You sit down to eat together, not in front of your computer or alone at a coffee bar.
-French food is simply a way of living.
 Each day a majority of the French sit down to eat three collective meals, and they consequently spend longer time eating.
 It is this way of life that has earned the French meal UNESCO-status.

 The details of the meal

-The polite French we learned at school comes in handy in Paris.
-When entering a shop or a restaurant you should always say Bonjour, monsieur/madame (and Merci, monsieur/madame when leaving).
 Paris has the highest population density in Europe, four times higher than London, a fact also discernible at restaurants.
 At the bistro Le Pantrusche in Pigalle, the waiter had to push the table to have me seated.
-The menu is often written on a chalkboard, a fact that is not coincidental but reflects the seasonality of the French cuisine.
+The menu is often written on a chalkboard, a fact that reflects the seasonality of the French cuisine.
 In Paris the customer is not king as in London and most other Western cities.
 Hence, you respect the chef and by doing so order the dishes without asking for any changes.

 If you order the Parisian bistro’s most classic dish, steak frites, salad is often served as a side dish with the fries – or as it is done at Le Relais de l’Entrecôte, one of several Paris restaurants that specialize in steak frites, the salad is served as an appetizer.
 The keyword to French food culture is balance – a French meal may include dessert and lots of butter but also a fair share of greens.

+In France snacking is less common than in countries like Norway or England.
 While there is a Pret A Manger or similar outlet on almost every street corner in London, they are far and fewer in Paris.
 Still, McDonald’s has made its way into Paris.
 While there are 190 McDonald’s in London, Paris has 66.
 However “MacDo” has adapted to French culture and is designed more like a café where both the baguette and the macaron is part of the menu.
-Also, people tend to eat at McDonald’s at fixed mealtimes.
-In France snacking is less common than in countries like Norway or England.
-People in Paris do not eat and drink on the go.

 Cocktails and coffee

 In London the cocktail scene is as diverse as the restaurant scene.
-There is a wide array of cocktails bars and most restaurants also have wonderful drink menus.
-The diversity means every need is catered for, so there is no problem getting equally inventive and delicious non-alcoholic drinks.
+There is a wide array of cocktails bars and cool restaurants also have wonderful drink menus.
 Why not try one of the drinks invented in London, the Bramble?
 Or go for England’s mojito, Pimm’s Cup?
 Though England is a nation of tea drinkers, coffee has made its way into the heart of Londoners, with coffee shops and roasteries booming.
 Have a look at the London Coffee guide showcasing 150 independent coffee venues in London.

 The sweet life

-The markets are perhaps the most distinguishing trait about Paris.
-This is where most Parisians buy their “groceries”, not in the supermarkets.
-The produce at the numerous food markets is highly seasonal, and although Paris is a landlocked city the array of fresh sea food is impressive.
+The produce at the numerous food markets in Paris is highly seasonal, and although Paris is a landlocked city the array of fresh sea food is impressive.
 London has its fair share of markets too ranging from general food markets like Borough Market to specialized markets like Columbia Road Flower Market.
 Perhaps the biggest difference between London and Paris lies not in the number of markets, but in the attitude towards the market.
-In Paris shopping fresh produce at the market is an integral part of French cooking, not something you do at special occasions.
+In Paris shopping fresh produce at the market is an integral part of French cooking, not something you do on special occasions.

 What then is the verdict?
 I love London.
 I could fall in love with Paris.
 But apparently I am looking in the wrong direction.
 According to Food and Wine Tokyo is the new Paris.